 Children with developmental disabilities are taken care of by their parents, who are able to make all legal and financial decisions for them.
 Once the minor turns 18 years old, the parents will need to prove in court that the ward is still unable to make decisions or provide for themselves.

 One must be either a psychologist or psychiatrist while the other two can be a registered nurse, psychologist, psychiatrist, nurse practitioner or social worker.
 This committee will provide the judge with written reports while the judge appoints a family attorney to defend the supposed incapacitated person.
 If the judge determines that they are, a hearing will be set for a later date to determine who the guardian will be for the ward.
 If not, the case will be dismissed.

 Depending on the type of guardianship, guardians have a set of legal responsibilities and expectations.
 For guardians of a person, guardians will decide where the ward will live and provide emotional, financial and medical support.
 Guardians of property are responsible for taking inventory of the estate, investing or selling the property and using the proceeds to support the ward.
 To ensure that wards are being adequately cared for, guardians will need to regularly report how funds are being used.
 If it becomes evident that the guardian is acting without regard for their ward, the court will appoint a different guardian.
-If you have any questions about the responsibilities of a guardian, ask our Gainesville family court lawyers.

 A Guardian Advocacy also enables an individual to make health, financial, personal and business decisions on the behalf of a ward.
 However, Guardian Advocacy is reserved for wards who suffer from a severe handicap or impairment.

-Why should I invest in a Pre-Need Guardian?
+Why Should I Invest In A Pre-Need Guardian?

 A Plenary Guardian has full, comprehensive rights and duties over a ward’s person or property.
 A Limited Guardian has limited rights and duties over a ward’s person or property.
 In fact, Limited Guardians are typically assigned with a designated area to supervise or manage.

-If you have someone in mind who you believe will serve as an excellent guardian to your children in the event of your passing, you should speak to this individual.
+If you have someone in mind who you believe will serve as an adequate guardian to your children in the event of your passing, you should speak to this individual.
 Address your concerns and wishes with him/her and ask if guardianship over your children is something that he/she feels comfortable with.
 An attorney at our firm can help you craft legally binding documents, including wills, trusts, and other contracts, that names a guardian on your children’s behalf and specifies the responsibilities and/or rights therein.
 You also have the right to modify and void these documents over time if it becomes necessary.

-If you desire to collect proceeds of your minor child’s inheritance, you must become a part of the legal process.
+If you desire to collect the proceeds of your minor child’s inheritance, you must become a part of the legal process.
 When children are named as beneficiaries to another’s estate, there are strict legal requirements that must be followed.
 Because your name may not be on a particular will or trust, the only method for exercising financial rights and governance over your children’s inheritance is via a secured guardianship.